 When the blood is lost every month during menstruation the iron present in the red blood cells is also lost.
 If monthly intake of iron and absorption does not replace the iron lost during your period then you can suffer from iron deficiency.
 Thus, it is important to have iron-based food during your menstrual cycle.
 Some of the foods containing iron are spinach, beans, lentils, and whole grain enriched bread.

 Vitamin D assists your body use calcium and decrease inflammation.
 While vitamin E assists in decreasing menstrual pain.
 (Please note that vitamin D may interact with a number of medications so, consult your physician first.
 And vitamin E could increase the chances of bleeding, particularly if you take blood thinners.
-A person with heart disease, diabetes or cancer of head and neck must avoid high dosages of vitamin E. You should never take vitamin E without asking your doctor.
+A person with heart disease, diabetes or cancer of the head and neck must avoid high dosages of vitamin E. You should never take vitamin E without asking your doctor.
 Egg yolks, cereals, and soy milk are rich in vitamin D. Whereas, peanuts, avocado, turnip greens(raw) and almonds are some of the best sources of vitamin E.

 Please Note: It is always better to consult your doctor or a professional nutritionist before starting any type of diet or modification in your eating habits.